Robust Time-Varying Control Barrier Functions with Sector-Bounded Nonlinearities: Introducton

-A popular approach are control barrier functions (CBFs) \cite{Ames2017, ames2019control}.
-They act as online safety filters that slightly adjust baseline control commands through quadratic programs to guarantee safety.
+Control barrier functions (CBFs) \cite{Ames2017, ames2019control} are one popular approach to address these issues.
+They are used to formulate online safety filters that guarantee safety by slightly adjusting baseline control commands through quadratic programs.
 CBFs are naturally defined for systems with relative degree one.
-Extensions such as exponential control barrier functions (ECBFs) \cite{nguyen2016exponential} and higher-order control barrier functions (HO-CBFs) \cite{xiao2019control, tan2021high, wang2023high} can handle higher degrees.
-Time-varying (exponential) barrier functions (TVECBFs) \cite{xu2018constrained, lindemann2018control} address time-varying safe sets.
+Higher degrees are handled by exponential control barrier functions (ECBFs) \cite{nguyen2016exponential} and higher-order control barrier functions \cite{xiao2019control, tan2021high, wang2023high}.
+Time-varying (exponential) barrier functions (TVCBFs) \cite{xu2018constrained, lindemann2018control} address time-varying safe sets.

-Existing CBF methods rely on either system models \cite{ames2019control} or data-driven approaches \cite{taylor20a, Choi2020}.
-To handle uncertainties and disturbances, robust control barrier functions have been proposed to ensure robust safety \cite{blanchini2015set} with respect to time-invariant safe sets.
+Existing CBF methods rely on either system models \cite{ames2019control} or data-driven approaches \cite{taylor20a, Choi2020, Bajelani2025}.
+To handle uncertainties and disturbances, robust control barrier functions have been proposed to ensure robust safety with respect to time-invariant safe sets \cite{blanchini2015set}.
 The approach in \cite{buch2021robust} leverages quadratic constraints to handle unmodeled input nonlinearities.
 A generalization to integral quadratic constraints in \cite{seiler2021control} allows for uncertainties with memory.
 Other formulations address vector field perturbations with $L_\infty$ disturbances \cite{Nguyen2022}, or apply mixed-monotone decompositions and robust optimization \cite{pati2023robust}.
 Additional robustness schemes include \cite{choi2021robust, safari2024time, hamdipoor2023safe}, with recent links to predictive control \cite{huang2025predictive}.
-Robust CBF approaches have been extended to time-varying safe sets, for example, through input-to-state constrained safety zeroing CBFs addressing norm-bounded disturbances \cite{Tezuka2022}, or robust adaptive time-varying CBFs handling estimated parametric uncertainties \cite{Kim2025}.
-However, robust methods that simultaneously account for time-varying safety constraints and input nonlinearities resulting in control dependent uncertainties have not yet been explored.
+Robust CBF approaches have been extended to time-varying safe sets to address norm-bounded disturbances \cite{Tezuka2022} or estimated parametric uncertainties \cite{Kim2025} However, robust methods that simultaneously account for time-varying safety constraints and input nonlinearities have not yet been explored.